Tearsheet

 Terrence R. Curtin, Chief Executive Officer and Board Member

-Terrence R. Curtin became Chief Executive Officer of TE Connectivity in March 2017, having joined the company in 2001.
-Prior to this role, he served as President, overseeing all of the company's connectivity and sensor businesses and mergers and acquisition activities.
-He also led TE's Industrial Solutions segment and held positions as Chief Financial Officer and Corporate Controller.
+Terrence R. Curtin has served as the Chief Executive Officer of TE Connectivity since March 2017, and he was elected to the Board of Directors in March 2016.
+Prior to his CEO role, he was TE's President, overseeing all connectivity and sensor businesses, as well as mergers and acquisition activities.
+His earlier positions at the company include leading the Industrial Solutions segment, Chief Financial Officer, and Corporate Controller.
 Before joining TE Connectivity, Mr. Curtin was employed by Arthur Andersen LLP.
-He is a Director of DuPont de Nemours, Inc. and a member of the US-China Business Council.
-Mr. Curtin holds a Bachelor's degree in Accounting from Albright College.
+He holds a Bachelor's degree in Accounting from Albright College and is a Certified Public Accountant.
+He is also a director of Qnity Electronics, Inc., a spin-off from DuPont de Nemours, Inc.

 Heath A. Mitts, Executive Vice President and Chief Financial Officer

-Heath A. Mitts joined TE Connectivity in September 2016 as Executive Vice President and Chief Financial Officer, responsible for the company's financial strategy and infrastructure.
-Before joining TE, Mr. Mitts served as Senior Vice President and Chief Financial Officer of IDEX Corporation from March 2011.
-His prior experience includes working as Chief Financial Officer of PerkinElmer Asia in Singapore from 2001 to 2005, and holding various senior financial leadership positions at Honeywell International (formerly Allied Signal) from 1996 to 2001.
-He is a Director at Veralto Corporation since October 2023 and was previously a Director at Columbus McKinnon Corporation.
-Mr. Mitts earned Bachelor's degrees in Finance and Political Science from Southern Methodist University and an MBA in Finance from Pennsylvania State University.
+Heath A. Mitts was appointed Executive Vice President and Chief Financial Officer of TE Connectivity in September 2016, and he joined the Board of Directors in March 2021.
+In his role, he is responsible for developing and implementing the company's financial strategy.
+Before joining TE, Mr. Mitts served as Senior Vice President and Chief Financial Officer of IDEX Corporation from March 2011, and as Vice President of Corporate Finance from September 2005 to February 2011.
+His previous experience also includes serving as Chief Financial Officer of PerkinElmer Asia from 2001 to 2005 and holding various senior financial leadership positions at Honeywell International from 1996 to 2001.
+Mr. Mitts holds an MBA in finance from Pennsylvania State University and Bachelor's degrees in Finance and Political Science from Southern Methodist University.
+He currently serves as a Director at Veralto Corporation.

 John S. Jenkins Jr., Executive Vice President, General Counsel

-John S. Jenkins Jr. is the Executive Vice President and General Counsel of TE Connectivity, a position he has held since joining the company in October 2012.
-He is responsible for the company's global legal, compliance, corporate governance, government affairs, intellectual property, security and risk management, and corporate social responsibility activities.
-Additionally, Mr. Jenkins plays a role in extending TE's connectivity solutions, engineering, and operations expertise into emerging markets, with a particular focus on India, China, and South America.
+John S. Jenkins Jr. serves as the Executive Vice President, General Counsel of TE Connectivity.
+In this role, he is responsible for the company's global legal, compliance, corporate governance, government affairs, intellectual property, security and risk management, and corporate social responsibility activities.

-Teresa Dickerson, Vice President and Chief Supply Chain Officer
+Arvind Kaushal, Senior Vice President and Chief Strategy Officer

 AI Analysis | Feedback